-In 2012 on our first trip to Switzerland we only stayed three days because most of the people we spoke to who had been to Switzerland weren't particularly over the moon about it.
+In 2012 on our first trip to Switzerland we only stayed three days because the people we had spoken to who had been to Switzerland weren't particularly over the moon about it.
 When we got there though we knew had to go back - it was the most beautiful place we had ever been and we fell completely in love with it.

 What to do?

 Lucerne is probably the most beautiful and peaceful place I will ever visit.
-The best way to see Lucerne is get out and go for a walk around the town.
+The best way to see Lucerne is get out and go for a walk.
 It has a beautiful old town on the lake and if you're lucky enough to come in winter there are Christmas markets full of delicious Swiss food.
-If you can manage to get up early enough definitely head down to the lake to watch the sun rise.
-It's completely worth it.

 Where to eat?